 8 Night discounted holiday at the Best Western Premier Bangtao

-Return flights to Phuket on Emirates 8 nights accommodation in a Deluxe Room All taxes, levies & surcharges (estimate) Breakfast daily
+Return flights to Phuket 8 nights accommodation in a Deluxe Room All taxes, levies & surcharges (estimate) Breakfast daily

 4 FREE Nights included, Book by 28 Feb 2021.
 FREE upgrade to a Deluxe Sea Side Room included.
 Honeymoon Value add: 1 Bottle of sparkling wine, fruit platter & floral bed decoration.

-Surcharges may apply for travel on certain days of the week.
-Book by 30 Nov.
+Surcharges may apply for travel on a weekend.
+Book by 31 January.

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.

 |Base Price:||ZAR 8 725|

 |Total Price:||ZAR 11 795|